Unravelling Metastable Markovian Open Quantum Systems: Three-State Model

 The spectrum of the QME has $\lambda_1=0$ (as it must); in the metastable regime \eqref{equ:meta3}, we explain in Appendix~\ref{app:lind-3state} that it has one small (real) eigenvalue $\lambda_2=O(\epsilon^2)$ that is well-separated from the rest [which are $O(1)$].
 Hence, the QME dynamics has fast relaxation to \eqref{equ:rhoAB-meta} on timescale $\tauf = O(1)$, followed by slow relaxation to $\rho_\textsc{ss}$ on timescale $\taumet=O(\epsilon^{-2})$, as described by~\eqref{MS_approx}.
 This is shown in Fig. \ref{fig:3_state:QME_dynamics}.

-A representative quantum trajectory and its corresponding measurement record is shown in Figs.~\ref{fig:3_state:unravelled_trajectory+measurement_record}.
+A representative quantum trajectory and its corresponding measurement record is shown in Figs.~\ref{fig:3_state:unravelled_trajectory+measurement_record}, obtained from a single quantum jump Monte Carlo simulation of the dynamics described in Sec.~\ref{sec:semi-Markov} \cite{Breuer_and_Petruccione,quantum_noise}.
 It consists of alternating ``bright'' and ``dark'' periods, which correspond to two metastable phases which we label as $B$ (bright) and $D$ (dark).
 These correspond to the phases $A,B$ anticipated in Secs.~\ref{sec:metastability} and \ref{sec:metastable_classical_systems}.
 The dark phase consists of long time periods where the conditional state is ``shelved'' with $\ket{\psi_t} \approx \ket{2}$, and no jumps take place.
 Within the bright phase the state $\psi_t$ fluctuates; the jump rate is of order unity so jumps occur frequently; and $\langle{2}|{\psi_t}|{2}\rangle$ remains small.
 The large rate of quantum jumps corresponds to frequent photon emissions, hence the name ``bright''.